dbshah12/engine-perf/README.md

 # How to run
 - Clone the repo
-- Install docker in your system
+- Install docker-compose in your system
 - `docker compose build`
 - `docker compose up -d`